mathiasertl/django-ca/docs/source/docker.rst

 This guide provides instructions for running your own certificate authority using a plain Docker container.
-Using this setup allows you to run django-ca in an isolated environment that can be easily updated, but use external resources for a webserver, database and cache.
+Using this setup allows you to run django-ca in an isolated environment that can be easily updated, but use external resources for a web server, database and cache.

 Another use case for this guide is to integrate the image into a Docker Swarm or Kubernetes setup and use the instructions here as a template.